Vinay9897/javase8demo/README.md

 }

 Checked Exceptions either should be handled within the catch block or declared in the throws clause of a method.
 Exception and its subclasses are Checked Exceptions.

+Checked exceptions occur at compile time, and should be handled or declared for propagation.

+Unchecked exceptions occur at runtime, and need not be handled or declared for propagation.

+User-Defined Exceptions

+1)By extending the Exception class, we can define a user defined exception class: public class MyDivException extends Exception { }
+2)Using parameterized constructor:
+public MyDivException(String message) {
+       super(message);
+}

+example:-
+public static void divide(int x, int y) throws MyDivException {
+       if(y == 0)
+           throw new MyDivException("The divisor should not be zero"); int z = x/y;
+       System.out.println(z);
+}
+ By extending the RuntimeException class the custom exception becomes unchecked.

 //Enums

 --An enum is a non-primitive data type that contains a fixed set of constants.